serverdensity/sd-agent-core-plugins/nfsstat/README.md

 ## Setup
 ### Installation

-Install the `dd-check-nfsstat` package manually or with your favorite configuration manager
+Install the `sd-agent-nfsstat` package manually or with your favorite configuration manager

 ### Configuration

 Edit the `nfsstat.yaml` file to point to your nfsiostat binary script, or use the one included with the binary installer.
-See the [sample nfsstat.yaml](https://github.com/DataDog/integrations-core/blob/master/nfsstat/conf.yaml.example) for all available configuration options.
+See the [sample nfsstat.yaml](https://github.com/serverdensity/sd-agent/blob/master/nfsstat/conf.yaml.example) for all available configuration options.

 ### Validation

-[Run the Agent's `info` subcommand](https://docs.datadoghq.com/agent/faq/agent-status-and-information/) and look for `nfsstat` under the Checks section:
+Run the Agent's `info` subcommand and look for `nfsstat` under the Checks section:

     Checks
     ======